neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 and [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 systems in MOOSE.
-The same wrapping can be used for temperature, density, and heat source feedback with *any* MOOSE application that can compute temperature and density - including the NekRS wrapping in Cardinal.
-The MOOSE-wrapped version of OpenMC interacts with the MOOSE framework in a similar manner as natively-developed MOOSE applications, so the agnostic formulations of the [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html) and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html) can be used to equivalently set a heat source in Pronghorn or NekRS, and extract temperature and density from BISON, NekRS, and Pronghorn.
+The same wrapping can be used for temperature, density, and heat source feedback with *any* MOOSE application that can compute temperature and density - such as Pronghorn, BISON, and even the NekRS wrapping in Cardinal.

 ## Geometry and Computational Model

-This section describes the geometry for an [!ac](LWR) pincell.
+This section describes the geometry for the present [!ac](LWR) pincell analysis.
 The relevant dimensions are summarized in [table1].
 The geometry consists of a UO$_2$ pincell within a Zircaloy cladding; a helium gap separates the fuel from the cladding.
 Borated water is present outside the cladding.

-!table id=table1 caption=Geometric and operating conditions for an [!ac](LWR) pincell
+!table id=table1 caption=Geometric specifications for an [!ac](LWR) pincell
 | Parameter | Value (cm) |
 | :- | :- |
 | Pellet outer radius | 0.39218 |